 Certain facts were beyond doubt.
 On a cold January winters day in 1757, Louis XV stepped out of his carriage, about to enter his apartments.
-Robert Francois Damiens, a domestic servant at Versailles, materialised from the shadows, seeking to introduce his dagger to the Royal intestines.
+Robert Francois Damiens, a domestic servant at Versailles, materialised from the shadows, and tried to introduce his dagger to the Royal intestines.
 The King could be thankful the attack was made in January and not August, when the outcome would have been quite different.
 Thanks to his thick winter overcoat, and several layers of undergarments, no serious damage was done.
 Damiens was apprehended on the spot, dagger in hand, guilty without a doubt.
 But the question on everyone’s mind, was why did he want to kill the King?
 If he was acting on his own account, what ill will did he bear His Majesty, sufficient to countenance the nature of the punishment for such an act?
 If on the other hand, he was the instrument of others, who were they?

 One name was at the forefront of the general suspicion.
-An arrogant, scheming, power hungry, aristocratic spendthrift, whose personal debts the King had discharged from the French Treasury, who then crossed swords with the redoubtable Madame de Pompadour, the King’s Official Mistress.
+An arrogant, charming, scheming, power hungry, aristocratic spendthrift, whose personal debts the King had discharged from the French Treasury, but who then crossed swords with the redoubtable Madame de Pompadour, the King’s Official Mistress.
 Confident that his status as a Prince of the Blood, first cousin to the King, and de facto Foreign Minister for France, secured him a safe place by the King’s side, he poured scorn on a mere commoner, born with the name of Poisson.
-This proved a serious error of judgement, and one which would cost him dear.
+This proved one of many serious errors of judgement, and one which would cost him dear.
 Commoner Madame de Pompadour may have been, but she had a fine intellect, and political antennae better tuned than those of the Prince of Conti.
 Madame correctly surmised that Conti was taking advantage of the King’s weakness as a monarch, making Louis vulnerable to charges of ineffectiveness and nepotism, and at the same time, putting Louis at odds with his official Minister for Foreign Affairs, whose office and functions Conti had sought to purloin.

 The Mistress decided it was time to act.
 Conti had recommended one of his supporters for a key army appointment.
 There was never any question in his mind, but that Louis would approve his nominee.
 Madame however put forward her own appointee, and persuaded Louis to back her.
 It was the beginning of the end for the Prince of Conti as the King’s confidante in chief.
 His authority undermined, he could no longer rely on the King’s support.